Skip to content

 D3 — Embedding profile config in core.embedding_profile

-One active row per account (partial unique index on account_id WHERE deactivated_at IS NULL).
-Columns: id, account_id, provider, model, model_version, dimension, created_at, activated_at, deactivated_at.
+One active row per org (partial unique index on org_id WHERE deactivated_at IS NULL).
+Columns: id, org_id, provider, model, model_version, dimension, created_at, activated_at, deactivated_at.
 Append-only — rotation sets deactivated_at on the previous row and inserts a new active one.
 Audit trail for “which vectors belong to which profile.”

 D4 — Re-embedding lifecycle is blue-green and event-driven